 The bottom line

-So, there is detailed information about nepotism in the workplace about showing favouritism to friends & relatives.
+So, there is detailed information about nepotism in the workplace about showing favoritism to friends & relatives.
 If we pay attention to its causes, nepotism can lower employee morale, and the company could be at risk of legal action and risk of family feuds.

-Therefore, it’s imperative to deal with it by developing an active anti-nepotism policy, creating transparent hiring and promotional culture, conducting manager training, and generating a senior management or human resources team for hiring and promotion in your organization.
+Therefore, it’s imperative to deal with it by developing an active anti-nepotism policy, creating a transparent hiring and promotional culture, conducting manager training, and generating a senior management or human resources team for hiring and promotion in your organization.
 Implement these strategies to generate an employee-friendly, productive, and engaging workplace.

 Do you have any other information related to nepotism in the workplace and want to share it?
 Feel free to share your thoughts and ideas to deal with nepotism via the comment section below.
 We’d love to know about your views to prevent this toxicity in the work environment.